rodentenergy/meowmeow/content/_Resources/UI Resources.md

 # ★ Holy Grail ★
 - [WE CAN FIX IT IN UI](https://wcfiiui.notion.site/WE-CAN-FIX-IT-IN-UI-5f2712f7096643829b9b8ed14325d38c)
 	- So many resources related to UI/UX in games.
-It has sections for Books, Insights, Learning, Websites, Tools of the Trade, and also a ton of job related resources!
-Seriously, look through it if you’re even the tiniest bit interested in UI or UX.
+It has sections for Books, Insights, Learning, Websites, Tools of the Trade, and also a ton of job related resources! <font color="#ffd1d1">Seriously, look through it</font> if you’re even the tiniest bit interested in UI or UX.

 # Published Game UI & HUD Screenshots